 This is plug-in installed in the client system to give data inputs to HANA DB remotely

-The load controller is a HANA API(Applicable Programmer) which resides an SAP HANA architecture which controls replication process also it will take care of initial and data loads to HANA DB.
+The load controller is a HANA API(Applicable Programmer) which resides an SAP HANA architecture that controls the replication process also it will take care of initial and data loads to HANA DB.

 SAP HANA Landscape transformation

-This Utility is used to monitor the data browsing when data is extracted from different ERP system which helps in bulk data transfer without any transformation which are used in BODS.
+This Utility is used to monitor the data browsing when data is extracted from different ERP systems which help in bulk data transfer without any transformation which is used in BODS.

 SYBASE Adaptive Serves

-is a RDBMS system which is an utility of SYBASE to handle OLTP processing, XML documents etc., (grain level) which also helps in real time reporting, disasters recovery between source & target
+is an RDBMS system which is a utility of SYBASE to handle OLTP processing, XML documents, etc., (grain level) which also helps in real-time reporting, disasters recovery between source & target

-BODS is a ERP utility which has designer component which can connect to SAP ERP (SAP Application Data store) which can load to SAP HANA Database as a target with normal data Haws or ABAP data flows (system generated)
+BODS is an ERP utility which has a designer component which can connect to SAP ERP (SAP Application Datastore) which can load to SAP HANA Database as a target with normal data Haws or ABAP data flows (system generated)

--To do ETL process we should also configure Boos job server (Batch process) and Access Server (Real time Process)
+To do the ETL process we should also configure Boos job server (Batch process) and Access Server (Real-time Process)

 SAP HANA Interview Questions